March 22, 2023

 By addressing these issues and creating an environment that encourages growth, employers can boost employee satisfaction and ultimately retain more of their talent.

-A strong employee retention strategy is key to creating a long-term vision for the business and ensuring its success.
+A robust employee retention strategy is key to creating a long-term vision for the business and ensuring its success.

-Employers should have contingency plans in place for any foreseeable changes or disruptions to the business, such as redundancies or other workforce transformations.
+Employers should have contingency plans for any foreseeable changes or disruptions to the business, such as redundancies or other workforce transformations.

 Succession planning is critical to help train and mentor staff that show promise and leadership skills.